Foster Care Abuse

-Types of Child Abuse in Foster Care
+Types of Foster Care Abuse

-Abuse comes in many ways.
+Child Abuse comes in many ways.
 Some examples are:

 - Physical abuse.
 Children experience bruises from being hit.
 Some even suffer from broken bones and cigarette burns.
 A 4-year-old boy was beaten so badly, his head bashed in by the teenage son of the child’s foster mother, that his life will never be the same.
 He suffered permanent brain damage.
 The child’s mother and grandmother had filed formal complaints about their suspicion that he was being mistreated.
 The response was for caseworkers to submit “an internal report that he was in good health.”
 The report came at a time that the child was fighting for his life in a hospital’s intensive care unit.

-- Sexual abuse.
+- Sexual abuse and Sexual Assault.
 Just last year, a Long Island man was accused of sexually molesting eight different boys who had been placed in his care by the state.
 The number of abused boys was expected to go higher since, through the years, the man charged had been a foster parent to 106 troubled boys.
 Neighbors had made anonymous complaints and the foster father was investigated 18 times by New York social workers before he was finally charged and boys removed from his home.